Examining AGN UV/optical Variability Beyond the Simple Damped Random Walk: Methodology

 where $2\pi/\omega_0$ is the natural oscillation period ($T_{\mathrm{QPO}}$) associated with $\omega_0$. $T_{\mathrm{dQPO}}$ is effectively the oscillation period in the presence of resistance/damping.
 For no resistance/damping ($\xi \approx 0$), $T_{\mathrm{dQPO}}$ and $T_{\mathrm{QPO}}$ become equivalent.

 When $\xi > 1$ (overdamped DHOs), both roots are real leaving us a rising timescale ($\tau_{\mathrm{rise}}$) and a decay timescale ($\tau_{\mathrm{decay}}$),

-These four timescales (two for each class: overdamped and underdamped) derived from the LHS of Equation~\ref{eqn:dho2} set the foundation for describing the response of the modeled dynamical system to a delta function impulse perturbation, whereas \tauperturb\ from the RHS of Equation~\ref{eqn:dho2} characterizes how the dynamical system is being driven/excited.
-In Figure~\ref{fig:best_fit_dist}, the bottom left panel provides the driving component (RHS of Equation~\ref{eqn:dho2}) power spectrum density for three example DHO processes, the bottom middle panel shows the corresponding impulse-response functions (LHS of Equation~\ref{eqn:dho2}), and the bottom right panel plots the resulting time series (light curves).
+These four timescales (two for each class: underdamped and overdamped) derived from the LHS of Equation~\ref{eqn:dho2} set the foundation for describing the response of the modeled dynamical system to a delta function impulse perturbation, whereas \tauperturb\ from the RHS of Equation~\ref{eqn:dho2} characterizes how the dynamical system is being driven/excited.
+In Figure~\ref{fig:best_fit_dist}, the bottom left panel provides the driving component (RHS of Equation~\ref{eqn:dho2}) power spectrum densities for three example DHO processes\footnote{ \editone{We note that the driving component PSD presented here is not necessarily representative of that for the true underlying physical process, rather the features embedded (e.g., \tauperturb) in this PSD will inform us about important characteristics of the true physical model.
+We refer interested readers to \citet{jones1990}, \citet{brockwell2001}, and \citet{kasliwal2017} for further details on the analytic form of DHO's PSD.}}, the bottom middle panel shows the impulse-response functions (LHS of Equation~\ref{eqn:dho2}), and the bottom right panel plots the resulting time series (light curves).